-An RSIF Information Literacy and Reference Management training workshop was conducted on 7-8 April 2021.
+ii) strengthening skills for accessing e-resources: An RSIF Information Literacy and Reference Management training workshop was conducted on 7-8 April 2021.
 The workshop was designed to help researchers, including PhD students and supervisors, acquire intellectual, critical and logical skills to determine needed information; access or locate that information fast; evaluate the information; and use effectively and efficiently the retrieved information.
 There were 134 participants on day 1 and 109 on day 2 with participation from all AHUs.

-1.4 Capacity development for the operation and management of innovation grants1.4.1 Implementation Status of RSIF Innovation Grants
+1.4 Capacity development for the operation and management of innovation grants

+1.4.1 Implementation Status of RSIF Innovation Grants

 As highlighted in the last quarter, Innovation grants Type 1 (Institutional Innovation Capacity Building Program Grant) project teams continue to progress in activity implementation towards strengthening their institutional innovation ecosystems and commercializing their research products.
-Project teams were able to; (i) advance in the review of institutional policies on innovation, Intellectual property right management and technology transfer process for their universities; (ii) conduct training workshops and guest lectures on innovation, entrepreneurship and research commercialization ; (iii) advance in processes for developing short courses on innovation and entrepreneurship; and (iv) conduct stakeholder mapping and networking visits to industry stakeholders for establishment of partnerships.
+Project teams were able to; (i) advance in the review of institutional policies on innovation, Intellectual property right management and technology transfer process for their universities; (ii) conduct training workshops and guest lectures on innovation, entrepreneurship and research commercialization; (iii) advance in processes for developing short courses on innovation and entrepreneurship; and (iv) conduct stakeholder mapping and networking visits to industry stakeholders for establishment of partnerships.
 Similarly, innovation projects funded under Cooperability Grants have initiated processes for laboratory and field work to improve their prototypes and produce minimum viable products.
-Reference Annex 1 for a detailed status of each grant project.